mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 After the exam begins:

-1. The proctor starts to chat with me in the chat box.
+1. The proctor starts to chat with me in the chatbox.
 1. I was asked to hold a government-issued photo ID on hand in front of the webcam for the proctor to ensure my identity.
-1. I was asked to hold the webcam and turn around slowly to check and ensure there is no prohibited items around me.
+1. I was asked to hold the webcam and turn around slowly to check and ensure there are no prohibited items around me.
-1. I was asked to open task manager on my laptop to check and ensure there is no running applications, except the web browser.
+1. I was asked to open the task manager on my laptop to check and ensure there are no running applications, except the web browser.

-At anytime during the exam, you can click the "end exam" button in the tool bar to end the exam.
+At any time during the exam, you can click the "end the exam" button in the toolbar to end the exam.
 Otherwise, the exam will end once the remaining time is over.

 ## Tips & Tricks

 Complete all 19 questions in 2 hours in the exam is not a simple task.
-After reading many posts from other people, they all mention that lacking time is the major reason of failing the exam.
+After reading many posts from other people, they all mention that lacking time is the major reason for failing the exam.
 Therefore, time management is important for examinees during the exam.
 Many strategies are introduced in the below to help examinees to save time in the exam.

 ### Read Official Resources Carefully